mundoguero/RestCountries/README.md

 ## CacheManager

 The `CacheManager` class is a Swift utility that handles caching of country data in the RestCountries app.
 It provides methods for saving, retrieving, and loading initial data from local storage, enhancing the app's performance and user experience.

-Key features and usage guidelines include:
+There is a video here (scren record) to show the cache system working using the Network Link Conditioner to simulate 100% of packets loss: https://www.icloud.com/iclouddrive/06ffCgsrqK9xg5zD1SuYEjtHw#Screen_Recording_2023-12-10_at_07.08

 ### Features